|

 best to meet that schedule.
 Remember, your canvas product is

-hand-made to your specifications, and is a one-of-a-kind item.
+hand-made to your specifications from raw materials, and is a one-of-a-kind item.

 It will be worth waiting for!
 We work late and long to deliver your